devoloper1402/LonelyHero-Spotify-clone-2.0-/README.md

 # LonelyHero-Spotify-clone-2.0-
-Update version of the clone spotify
+Updated version of the clone spotify